When to Start Buying Baby Stuff

 You’ll want to start buying things for your baby in your second trimester.

 By the end of your second trimester, you’ll want to make sure you have your infant car seat, a baby stroller, a crib and crib mattress, your beginning stockpile of diapers and wipes, and some newborn and size 1 diapers and wipes.
+You can also buy a cute diaper bag or a diaper bag alternative.
+(Even though the diaper bag post is for 2 kids, they’re still my favorite diaper bags and you can totally buy one as your first diaper bag!)

 Other things you’ll want to buy between your second and third trimester are baby clothes, pacifiers, bottles, etc. Anything you would put on your baby registry checklist, you’ll want to make sure you have by 34 weeks.